This Pavlova recipe is a light and delicious dessert that’s easy to make!

 These issues arise when the pavlova cools too quickly.
 This is why the recipe calls for leaving the Pavlova cake in the oven to cool completely.

 It’s also important to use the freshest eggs possible.
-Having farm fresh eggs will work the best, but if not, just looks for the eggs with the latest expiration date at the store.
+Having farm-fresh eggs will work the best, but if not, just looks for the eggs with the latest expiration date at the store.

-Can You Make It Ahead Of Time?
+Can It Be Made Ahead Of Time?

 - 4 large egg whites room temperature